CBorowski-dev/docs-operaton-org/content/installation/full/wls/manual.md

       |-- camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear
 ```

-The `camunda-oracle-weblogic-ear` is a Java EE application providing the Camunda services.
-It contains an embedded JCA Resource Adapter, the camunda-oracle-weblogic-rar, which provides the jobexecutor service to Camunda 7.
+The `camunda-oracle-weblogic-ear` is a Java EE application providing the Operaton services.
+It contains an embedded JCA Resource Adapter, the camunda-oracle-weblogic-rar, which provides the jobexecutor service to Operaton.
 It must be installed to your Oracle WebLogic Application Server.

-## Install the Camunda Application
+## Install the Operaton Application

 In this section, we explain how the camunda-oracle-weblogic-ear module can be installed using the Oracle WebLogic Server Administration Console.
 The installation process is composed of two steps: